jsonmaur/sass-system/README.md

 ### Measures

-Named width values used for paragraph and other containers.
+Named width values used for paragraphs and other sized containers.
+These classes are prefixed with `.measure-*`.
+See the [max-width generator](lib/generators/max-width#readme) for more info.

-> key: `$measures`
 > type: `map`
 > default:
 > ```sass